 And those little crispy charred bits are pure gold!

-So for this recipe, I just massaged a couple of carrots and garlic cloves with olive oil, seasoned with salt & pepper, threw in the oven for 20 minutes.
+So for this recipe, I just massaged a couple of carrots and garlic cloves with olive oil, seasoned with salt & pepper, threw them in the oven for 20 minutes.

 That’s it!
 The rest of the recipe is how you make the traditional hummus, precisely.